bahaipedia/bot-scripts/pywikibot/README.md

-These scripts are used for simple formatting adjustments.
+These scripts are used for formatting adjustments or extracting data.
 Note, sending large amounts of text to the ChatGPT api would be expensive.